 How will I know when to pick up my print?

 We will email you when your item is ready to be picked up.
 Finished items can be picked up and paid for at the Circulation Desk.

 Can I bring my file in to watch it print?

 Unfortunately, no. Your print request may not be printed right away.
 Print requests are processed in the order in which they are received, and objects can take from 20 minutes to 12 hours to print.
 You will be contacted when your object is available for pick up.
-We do currently have one of our 3d printers set up inside a display case outside the Sight & Sound department at our Main Library, and you are welcome to watch it print whatever it might be printing at the moment.
+We do currently have one of our 3D printers set up in the Public Computing Center at our Main Library, and you are welcome to watch it print whatever it might be printing at the moment.